Fauna of Sindh

 The fauna of Sindh live in an area with a semi arid climate.
 With its coastal and riverine forests, its huge fresh water lakes, mountains and deserts, Sindh supports a large and varied wildlife population.

 Habitat and wildlife

 Due to the climate of Sindh, its forests support average population of jackals and snakes.
+As of 2015, the Indian flapshell turtle was common in Sindh.

 The national parks established by the Government of Pakistan, in collaboration with organizations such as World Wide Fund for Nature and the Sindh Wildlife Department helps preserve a huge variety of animals and birds.
 The Kirthar National Park in the Kirthar range spreads out over more than 3000 km2 of desert, stunted tree forests and a lake.
 The KNP supports Sindh ibex, wild sheep (urial) and the black bear along with the rare leopard.
 There are also occasional sightings of The Sindhi phekari, ped lynx or caracal cat.
-There is now also a project to introduce tigers and asian elephants to KNP near the Hub dam lake.